 Fighting Pests and Disease

-However, there are others that are just as loathsome, especially when the weather warms.
+However, there are other pests that are just as loathsome, especially when the weather warms.

-Keep your eyes open for: flea beetles, leaf hoppers, leaf miners, cabbage worms, loopers, army worms and slugs.
+Keep your eyes open for: flea beetles, leafhoppers, leaf miners, cabbage worms, loopers, army worms, and slugs.

 The problem with pesticides is that the leaves absorb anything you spray on them.

-Again, healthy, well-draining soil with plenty of room between plants to allow for air circulation is the best prevention against those types of diseases.
+Again, healthy, well-draining soil with plenty of room between plants to allow for air circulation is the best prevention against moisture-related diseases.